Mailu/Mailu/docs/setup.rst

 then chose between various flavors including Docker Compose, Kubernetes and Rancher.

-Compose is the most tested flavor and should be used by any unexperimented user.
+Compose is the most tested flavor and should be the choice for less experienced users.
 Make sure you complete the requirements for the flavor you chose.

 You should also have at least a DNS hostname and a DNS name for receiving emails.
 Some instructions are provided on the matter in the article